Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Summary

 Ultimately, our goal is to implement an ML-based convection scheme into ICON-XPP-MLe (where XPP stands for eXtended Predictions and Projections and MLe for machine learning enhanced) \cite{egusphere-2025-2473}.
 Realizing this goal will require further work before the current proof-of-concept can be effectively deployed within this hybrid ESM.
 This will include systematic tuning of the scheme and hybrid ESM, potentially through automated methods such as the approach proposed by \citeA{grundner_reduced_2025}, further testing, and potentially interpolating the training data to the vertical levels of ICON-XPP-MLe.
 This would ensure seamless integration and optimal performance of the ML-based parameterization scheme within the broader modeling framework.
 Another important direction for future research is to assess the sensitivity of the ML scheme to horizontal resolution.
 We plan to evaluate its performance at higher resolutions, such as \qty{80}{\kilo\meter} × \qty{80}{\kilo\meter}, to determine its scalability and robustness across different model configurations.
 This will help clarify whether the learned relationships generalize across resolutions or require designing a scale-aware version of the scheme.

 Additionally, a direct integration with the ICON-XPP-MLe modeling framework may be facilitated by incorporating ICON-specific simulation data into the training pipeline.
-A suitable dataset would have to fulfill several constraints regarding the length of the simulated time period and spatial extent, frequency of output, and scale separation, as mentioned in the introduction.
+A suitable dataset would have to fulfill several constraints regarding the length of the simulated time period and spatial extent, frequency of output, as well as a convenient (though not strictly necessary) scale separation, as mentioned in the introduction.
 Given such a dataset, the inclusion of \icon{} data may be achieved either through retraining the model on the ICON output or by applying transfer learning techniques to adapt the existing models further to the \icon{} model.

 Together, these developments, ranging from stochastic extensions to resolution dependence studies and model-specific adaptation, will be crucial for advancing the reliability, robustness, and applicability of ML-based parameterizations in long-term climate simulations.